Skip to main content

 rain, sun, wind

-Heavier than aluminum but lighter than iron, stainless steel is a fantastic option for a variety of weather conditions.
-Steel is extremely dense, durable, and almost dent-proof; and it is the most rust-resistant metal on the market (although it can still be powder coated to combat corrosion due to salty coastal air).
+Heavier than aluminum but lighter than wrought iron, stainless steel is a fantastic option for a variety of weather conditions.
+Steel is extremely dense, durable, and almost dent-proof; and it is the most rust-resistant metal on the market.
 Stainless steel is easy to clean, offers a sleek modern look, and it is often made from recycled materials.
 Like other metals, stainless steel can become too hot or cold to the touch in certain conditions, but the only real drawback to stainless steel is that it is one of the most expensive metals on the market.

 Wood

-Strengths: Strong, long-lasting, water-resistant, able to withstand extreme temperatures
+Strengths: Strong, long-lasting, relatively water-resistant, able to withstand extreme temperatures

 Weaknesses: Difficult to work with, hard to paint, expensive